 8. Post-trial motions and appeals

-The losing side might choose to appeal the verdict or file a motion to ask the court to rule differently from the jury.
-The judge will have the sole discretion to grant or deny any motions or appeals.
-In most cases, however, the evidence would have to be overwhelming for any post-trial action to be granted.
+The losing side might appeal the verdict or file a motion to ask the court to rule differently from the jury.
+The judge will have the sole discretion to grant or deny motions or appeals.
+In most cases, however, the evidence would have to be overwhelming for any post-trial action to be given.

 Cost of hiring a catastrophic injury lawyer in Durham

-You won’t have to pay anything out of pocket when you choose Johnson & Groninger PLLC.
+You won’t have to pay anything out of pocket when you choose a Durham catastrophic injury lawyer with Johnson & Groninger PLLC.
 We won’t receive a dime unless your case is successful.

 Why hire Johnson & Groninger?